cronkitedata/cronkite-docs/docs/r-stats/r-stats.md

 permalink: /r-stats
 ---

+Almost everything R related has been moved to the [R Study Guide](https://cronkitedata.github.io/rstudyguide)

 ## R resources

 Here are several other sources for you to review if you want to try something different on your own: